 Modern-day manufactured homes are structures that are constructed in a factory setting and then delivered to an installation site.
 None of the construction process occurs outside of the factory in which these homes are built.

-Benefits of VA Manufactured Home Loans
+Benefits of VA Mobile Home Loans

 So what is so great about using a VA loan for mobile home financing?
 There are several significant benefits to making a purchase with a VA loan in lieu of traditional financing.

-For starters, VA loans don’t require any down payment.
+For starters, VA home loans don’t require any down payment.
 In addition, these loans are accompanied by low interest rates and involve minimal closing costs.

-Perhaps the biggest perk to VA loans for manufactured homes is that you will not need to carry private mortgage insurance (PMI).
+Perhaps the biggest perk to VA loans for manufactured homes is that you will not need to carry private monthly mortgage insurance (PMI).
 The average PMI payment ranges from $100-200 per month and is required for some other types of financing.